mprimbs/Max-Primbs-Website/content/project/b-cfs-stereotypes/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Stereotypes & Face Perception"
-summary: "In this research line I investigate factors influencing the visual perception of faces, which a focus on stereotypes."
+summary: "In this research line I investigate factors influencing the visual perception of faces, with a focus on stereotypes and emotions."